Blockade of Nagorno-Karabakh: Scrutiny of the "protesters" and their alleged environmental concerns

-The participants of the blockade do not appear to have an extensive history of eco-activism.
-Outwardly, the blockade action appears more political than environmental.
-The participants and certain government officials claim that the Artsakh government is "illegally" mining metal and refuse requests for the environmental impact to be inspected.
-Artsakh officials have proposed the involvement of international environmental inspectors as a solution; however, Azerbaijani officials refuse to communicate with Artsakh representatives, demanding the entry of Azerbaijani inspectors as a condition for lifting the blockade.
+The participants of the blockade did not have an extensive history of eco-activism.
+The blockade action appeared more political than environmental.
+The participants and certain government officials claim that the Artsakh government is illegally mining metal and refuse requests for the environmental impact to be inspected.
+Artsakh officials proposed the involvement of international environmental inspectors as a solution; however, Azerbaijani officials consistently refuse to communicate with Artsakh representatives, demanding the entry of Azerbaijani inspectors as a condition for lifting the blockade.

-Critics have argued that Azerbaijan is weaponizing environmentalism in order to achieve it's goals.
-Other critics have said that the environmental pollution created by Azerbaijan's own extraction of fossil fuels – which generates a third of the country's GDP and 88% of its export revenue – has been ignored while the government and the "protestors" focus on Nagorno-Karabakh.
-In a Time article, Simon Maghakyan described Azerbaijan as a "petro-aggressor," writing that "[making] a mockery of the existential crisis we face as a species, [the blockade] serves to further corrode Azerbaijan's civil society."
+Critics have argued that Azerbaijan is weaponizing environmentalism in order to achieve its goals.
+Other critics have said that the environmental pollution created by Azerbaijan's own extraction of fossil fuels – which generates a third of the country's GDP and 88% of its export revenue – has been ignored while the government and the protesters focus on Nagorno-Karabakh.
+In a Time article, Simon Maghakyan described Azerbaijan as a "petro-aggressor", writing that "[making] a mockery of the existential crisis we face as a species, [the blockade] serves to further corrode Azerbaijan's civil society."
 He also argues that the Absheron Peninsula of Azerbaijan, considered by local scientists to be "the ecologically most devastated area in the world" has been ignored during the blockade.
+According to investigative journalist Charlotte Dennett, the alleged environmental concerns of the Azeri activists are "rather dubious ... since Azerbaijan hosts some of the largest oil-polluting operations in the region, if not the world."
 Mikroskop Media has pointed out that Azerbaijan itself has recently leased the extraction of minerals in Kalbajar, a region Artsakh surrendered to Azerbaijan in 2020.

 A number of inconsistencies have been observed between the visible attitudes of the participants and the demands that an environmentalist mobilization usually raises.
 For example, the participants have carried a large flag of Azerbaijan, and many of them have wrapped national flags around themselves.
-Furthermore, several participants have worn fur coats, which lends doubt as to whether the participants genuinely care about the environment.
+Furthermore, several participants wore fur coats, which sparked motivations about the authenticity of their environmentalism.

-Nationalist slogans have taken the place of environmental ones, and the participants have been photographed making the hand symbol of the Gray Wolves, a Turkish ultra-nationalist organization with a history of committing violence against minorities in Turkey, including Armenians.
-The participants have also been recorded shouting Azerbaijani military chants, such as "the best soldier is the Azerbaijani soldier."
+Nationalist slogans took the place of environmental ones, and the participants were photographed making the hand symbol of the Gray Wolves, a Turkish ultra-nationalist organization with a history of committing violence against minorities in Turkey, including Armenians.
+The participants were recorded shouting Azerbaijani military chants, such as "the best soldier is the Azerbaijani soldier."

 Early in the blockade, the participants released white doves (i.e. pigeons) to symbolically represent peace among nations; however, one of the pigeons was accidentally strangled to death by a woman in a fur coat as she gripped the bird and shouted through a loudspeaker.
 The suffocated pigeon became a symbol for the intentions of the blockade to Armenians, with hashtags such as "#WeAreThePigeon" being posted on social media.
 One resident told OC Media: "They say we should live peacefully together, but they want to suffocate us like that pigeon she strangled to death.
 It was a hint, many just didn't get it.
 They just want to do the same with us."